FarronF/limerick-council-meetings/meetings/2019/11/25-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 15th November 2019.md

 2020 will see the launch of Limerick’s new brand to help win further indigenous and foreign

-investment and reflect its resurgence as a thriving economic and visitor destination.--- 11
+investment and reflect its resurgence as a thriving economic and visitor destination.
+---
+11

 The Mid West National Road Design Office continues to progress key major infrastructural